absinthe-graphql/absinthe/guides/context-and-authentication.md

 }
 ```

-If we're signed in as user 1, we should get only user 1's email.
+If we're signed in as user 1, we should get only user 1's email, for example:

 ```json
 {